64kramsystem/personal_notes/topics/linux_system.md

 #
 dpkg-deb -c $package.deb

-# Unpack deb file
+# Unpack deb file.
 #
-ar -vx $package.deb
-tar xvf data.tar.gz
+dpkg-deb --fsys-tarfile $package.deb | tar xv # extract the data file; can pass /dev/stdin as input ar -vx $package.deb                           # this extract the deb files (debian-binary, control, data)

 # Find which package a file in the filesystem belongs to
 #